soumilrudrachakraborty-ctrl/coding-project/README.md

 CodeEdit is a fully open-source, portable, persistent, and lightweight code editor built mainly in JS that runs entirely within your web browser.

+The ambitious goal of this editor is to eventually make the user question not what they can do, but what they cannot do; a question I eventually seek to answer with, 'nothing.'

 ## ⚠️ Warning
 **For the stable versions, see releases.
 Repo code is the current WIP version and might be broken.**